 - Do we support wars of choice?

-- Do we have a problem with our tax dollars supporting single parent programs, but have no problem with them being used to build weapons of mass destruction?
+- Do we have a problem with our tax dollars supporting single-parent programs, but have no problem with them being used to building weapons of mass destruction?

 - Do we support corporate welfare, but refuse social welfare?